Dan-Burns/ChACRA/README.md

 ```

-Now you can explore these PCs/chacras with the various methods avaible in the ContactPCA object.
+Now you can explore these PCs/chacras.

 Contacts with relatively large absolute loading score values (the PC components) are highly energy-sensitive (within a given chacra).
 These can be easily identified: